 Author Registration and Paper Submission Steps:

-1. Author registration form: title, author(s) and affiliation(s), and statement of exclusivity.
+- Author registration form: title, author(s) and affiliation(s), and statement of exclusivity.
 This form also includes a 30-50 word abstract (description of the subject, its importance, and how the work contributes to the field).
 This information is required and must be submitted via the website: rfic-ieee.org.

-2. Authors must use the template provided on the website (above) to format their manuscript.
+- Authors must use the template provided on the website (above) to format their manuscript.
 The manuscript may not exceed 4 pages total and the file size must be less than 2 MB.
 For PDF files, use Distiller and select “embed all fonts”.
 Please note that we are not accepting “*.doc” files.

-4. Submission deadline: 12 January 2018
+- Submission deadline: 14 January 2019

 HARD copy and FAX submissions will NOT be accepted.

 Visa Requirements: Due to the short timeframe between paper acceptance and conference, the contact authors should provide their name as it shows on their passport and correct mailing address.

 Paper Selection Criteria: All submissions must be in English.
 Papers will be selected based on the following factors:

 - Originality: The paper must be unique, significant, and state-of-the-art.
 Are references to existing literature included?

 - Quantitative content: The papers should give an explicit description of the work with supporting data.